usc-isi-i2/table-linker/examples/chief/readme.md

 2. Normalize the retrieval score and drop duplicate candidates from different match methods.
 3. Apply ground turth labeler to add ground truth column.
 4. Add text embedding vector scores with `ground-truth` mode and then normalize this score.
+5. Add text embedding vector scores with `page rank` mode and then normalize this score.
+The page rank idea is adapted from paper `DoSeR - A Knowledge-Base-Agnostic Framework for Entity Disambiguation Using Semantic Embeddings` by `Stefan Zwicklbauer, Christin Seifert, Michael Granitzer`.
-5. Add text embedding vctor scores with `pre computed page rank` mode and then normalize this score.
+6. Add text embedding vector scores with `pre computed page rank` mode and then normalize this score.
-6. Compute the extra information score.
+7. Compute the extra information score.
-7. Compute the string similairty between the input string and candidate labels.
+8. Compute the string similairty between the input string and candidate labels.

 Then, the output file will contains different features which can be used / analysis for the future.
 For details explaination and introduction to each function, please refer to the main page's readme file.